Anglican Schools Australia

 ASA launched its second strategic plan, Strategic Plan 2020, in August 2016.
-This plan which grew out of the achievements of our first strategic plan will guide the network's development over the next four years.
+This plan which grew out of the achievements of our first strategic plan is guiding the network's development.

 The following five key priorities form the basis of our plan:

-In addition, the ASA is looking to build alliances with Anglican agencies; to encourage New Zealand Anglican schools to join our network; and to supporting the work of Anglican schools as faith-inspired communities of learning.
+In addition, ASA continues to build alliances with Anglican agencies; to encourage New Zealand Anglican schools to join our network; and to support the work of Anglican schools as faith-inspired communities of learning.

 Click here to read Strategic Plan 2020.

 To enhance our online presence and immediacy of contact with our members, ASA launched its Facebook Page, 'Anglican Schools Australia', in mid-2016 to profile the network on social media.
 Within days more than 100 people had viewed the page and it continues to gain traction.
 We encourage members to visit the site, like it and post articles about your schools.
 Click here to go to the page.